 In the gasoline dispensing facility NESHAP, EPA defined "gasoline dispensing facility" as a facility that dispenses gasoline into a “motor vehicle”, but failed to define "motor vehicle”.
 The Clean Air Act defines a “motor vehicle” as an “on-road vehicle”.
 Limiting applicability of the NESHAP to facilities that dispense gasoline into “on-road vehicles” is not what EPA intended.
 Therefore, EPA amended the NESHAP to clarify that it also applies to facilities that dispense gasoline into “non-road vehicles” and “non-road engines”.
 Oregon's gasoline dispensing rules that implement the NESHAP currently only apply to facilities that dispense gasoline into "on-road vehicles".
 The proposal addresses this by revising the definition of “gasoline dispensing facility” to include facilities that dispense gasoline into both on-road and non-road vehicles and engines.

 EPA has adopted amendments to several federal standards that are adopted by reference in Oregon's rules.
 DEQ cannot enforce standards that haven’t been adopted by the EQC.
 In order to maintain federal delegation, the EQC is required to adopt the most recent version of the federal standards.
 Affected businesses benefit by having DEQ implement federal standards locally.
 These benefits include technical assistance and quicker approval of requests for applicability determinations and alternative testing, monitoring, recordkeeping and reporting.
 The proposal addresses this by updating the adoption of existing federal standards by reference.
+In addition, adopting these standards benefits the public and the environment by allowing DEQ to ensure that the required emission reductions are achieved in Oregon.

 The electric utility steam generating unit NESHAP overlaps Oregon’s utility mercury rule.
 The result of this overlap is different mercury emission limits and conflicting monitoring, recordkeeping, and reporting requirements.
-The proposal addresses this by removing the monitoring, recordkeeping and reporting requirements in Oregon’s rule and replacing them with references to the monitoring, recordkeeping and reporting requirements in the NESHAP.
+The proposal addresses this by removing the monitoring, recordkeeping and reporting requirements in Oregon’s rule and replacing them with references to the monitoring, recordkeeping and reporting requirements in the NESHAP, while retaining Oregon’s mercury limits, which are more protective of public health.

 Need to Make Changes to the Air Contaminant Discharge Permitting Program